Richie2030/speade-pdf-remediation/README.md

   only.
 No hosting, no auth, and it never leaves the machine.

 Both go through the same engine, `src/speade/service.py`, where all the gate logic lives.
+The reviewer sees the tag tree beside the rendered pages with a box around every tagged region, plus the veraPDF result in plain language, and sets the document title and reading language.

-In the client the reviewer previews the draft, looks at its tag structure and the veraPDF result, and edits the document title and reading language.
-Anything deeper, like writing figure alt-text or fixing the tag tree, happens in Acrobat through the "Open in viewer" hand-off, and a rejected draft lands in `rejected/` for that manual work.
-Approving re-runs veraPDF on the current bytes, records the machine result (the reviewer still has the final say), writes an audit entry, and moves the PDF from the outbox root into `approved/`.
+Most corrections happen **in the app**: change a tag's type, write an image description, mark content decorative, remove a wrapper tag, move a tag in the reading order, or drag a rectangle over the page to merge, retag, carve out or newly tag a whole selection.
+Every edit is re-checked by veraPDF, recorded in the audit log, and undoable one step at a time.
+Acrobat remains for what the app deliberately doesn't do (`docs/limitations.md`), and a rejected draft lands in `rejected/` for that work.
+Approving re-runs veraPDF on the current bytes, records the machine result (the reviewer still has the final say), writes an audit entry, and moves the PDF into `approved/`.

 ## Repository layout